 Opportunistic rats cannot only enter your property through your pipes.
 They can also come in through:

 - Roofs – Rats can climb along electrical cables and branches and enter your property through broken roof tiles or under eaves.
 To prevent an attack from above, make sure any damage to your roof is repaired quickly and use wire mesh to seal gaps.

 - Entrances – If you have gaps under your doorways then small rats might be able to get in.
 They can also use cat flaps or gnaw through gaps in garages that already exist.
 Any gaps should be sealed and strips can be fitted to the bottom of doors to prevent this type of access.

 - Gaps in exterior walls – If those of a squeamish disposition haven’t passed out already, you’ll probably be delighted to hear rats can also jump.
 That means holes or small openings in your exterior walls should be filled to a height of around four feet.
 Wire wool, caulking or concrete should be used.

 How to protect your drains

 Your property is now safe from entry by every means other than your drains.
 Your drains are connected to the sewers, which are of course teeming with rats, so it’s essential to ensure your drains are in good working order to prevent access.
 Depending on the particular type of drain, you may also need to put additional measures put in place.
-Steps you can take to prevent rats entering your property through your drainage pipes include:
+Steps you can take to prevent rats from entering your property through your drainage pipes include: